Usul1980/Large-Language-Model-/README.md

 Fire up Terminal, and run the following line of code:
 `curl https://ollama.ai/install.sh | sh`

-If you see a screen similar to the above, then the installation was a success!
-Now to choose a tiny llm.
+Once that's done, you now need to choose a tiny llm.
 You can see the ollama library here:

 https://ollama.com/library